ISLE OF THE DEAD

 The General, suspecting the plague sweeping the land, sends for Doctor Drossos.
 The Doctor determines that it is indeed Typhus and quarantines the island.
 The General enforces it.

 While Pherides doesn't believe in superstitions he does believe in the evil of humanity.
 His protective, innate Watchdog sensibility focuses on Thea as the plague takes its toll.
-And though The General wants to protect the people on the island, Thea seems intent on disobeying his orders at the risk of the others lives.
+And though The General wants to protect the people on the island, Thea seems intent on disobeying his orders at the risk of the other lives.
 Cornering her in the hall at night, Thea reveals that, as a child, she witnessed him come to her village with soldiers to force his fellow Greeks to pay their taxes (historically, a reoccurring issue in Greece).

 General Pherides, a widower having sacrificed his entire adulthood serving and protecting his people, is taken aback at the open mockery and contempt his fellow Greeks have for him: Him and his ridiculous concept of science and the laws of nature over the open-minded, and more socially acceptable superstition.
-The travelers believe there are no laws but what we choose to make.
-Why go through the drudgery of safety precautions, constant washing, and a quarantine, when merely all one has to do is pray to Hermes, or whatever god you please, for protection?

-The owner of the house, Albrecht (Jason Robards [Sr.]: CHARLIE CHAN CARRIES ON, TE DEVIL'S MATE, BEDLAM, DESPERATE) a former antiquities dealer, can barely disguise his ridicule of Pherides and his laughably quaint notions of "science".
+The owner of the house, Albrecht (Jason Robards [Sr.]: CHARLIE CHAN CARRIES ON, THE DEVIL'S MATE, BEDLAM, DESPERATE) a former antiquities dealer, can barely disguise his ridicule of Pherides and his laughably quaint notions of "science".
 Affecting a tone of jovial friendliness, Albrecht even makes a wager with Pherides on which course of action will win: The soldier's science or the civilian's superstition?
 While Doctor Drossos is appalled at the man making a game out of human life, the general cannot refuse a challenge and accepts.

 Naturally those on the side of science are most likely to die, as they have to constantly put themselves in harm's way to protect the superstitious from their own ignorance.
 When someone dies from the deadly contagion, the first thing the crystal rubbers want to do is go to the bedside of the diseased corpse and offer prayers.
 Doctor Drossos and General Pherides have to make themselves human shields between the living and the dead to stop the spread of infection.